thepeacockproject/peacockprojectorg/docs/legal/privacy-policy.md

 - Verifying you own HITMAN(TM) (III) / its DLC
 - Verifying you are in the Discord server
 - Assigning roles based on ownership status in the Discord server
+- Keeping track of leaderboard positions and statistics, and for moderation of these leaderboards.

 ## Request deletion of your data